American Society of Plastic Surgeons

 Feminizing Genital Surgery

-The goal of transfeminine bottom surgery, or feminizing genital surgery, is to reconstruct the male genitalia into female genitalia.
+The goal of feminizing genital surgery, sometimes called transfeminine bottom surgery, is to rearrange male genital tissue to construct the appearance of female genitalia.

-What should I expect during my recovery after transfeminine bottom surgery?
+What should I expect during my recovery after feminizing genital surgery?

-Following your transfeminine bottom surgery, gauze or bandages may be applied to your incisions.
-A conformer will be placed inside the new vagina to help the tissues heal into proper position.
+Following your feminizing genital surgery, gauze or bandages may be applied to your incisions.
+A conformer will be placed inside the neovagina to help the tissues heal into proper position.

 • Where will I be taken after my surgery is complete?